jonnerd154/StargateProject-software/ENVIRONMENT_SETUP.md

 3. After the reboot, the Stargate software should start automatically.
 You'll hear a "we're ready to go"-type sound from the speaker when startup is complete.
 Comtrya!

 ## What's next?
-- The installer setup Bonjour and changed the hostname.
+- The installer setup [https://www.avahi.org/](avahi) and changed the hostname.
 You'll now be able to communicate with the Stargate with `stargate.local`, instead of it's IP address.
 For example:
 ```
 ssh pi@stargate.local
 ```